 Chair — Professor Helen Stokes-Lampard and Professor Sue Hill

-The Genomics Clinical Leads will be instrumental in refining and prioritising various aspects of NHS England’s genomic medicine programme.
+Genomics Professional Partnerships Group, hosted by the Academy, will be instrumental in refining and prioritising various aspects of NHS England’s genomic medicine programme.
 The work sits across the spectrum of medicine and healthcare to ensure that full benefits of genomics are realised while avoiding over-diagnosis or any potential harm.

 Managed by Rose Jarvis

 Chair — Dr Waleed Arshad

-The Staff and Associate Specialist Doctors Committee represents the needs, interests, and views of the SAS doctors, encourage SAS representation at all Colleges and Faculties, brings together SAS representatives from all Colleges and Faculties to exchange information and share good practice, promotes development of SAS doctors, gives a voice to SAS doctors regarding wider issues in healthcare and promotes a positive profile for the SAS workforce.
+The Specialty and Associate Specialist Doctors Committee represents the needs, interests, and views of the SAS doctors, encourage SAS representation at all Colleges and Faculties, brings together SAS representatives from all Colleges and Faculties to exchange information and share good practice, promotes development of SAS doctors, gives a voice to SAS doctors regarding wider issues in healthcare and promotes a positive profile for the SAS workforce.
 The chair is a co-opted member of the Academy Council.

 Chair — Dr Matthew Clarke